AFD03/STA-141B-Project/README.md

 1.  **Scraped Listings Data:** Real-time rental listings scraped from rental website (e.g. Zillow, Craiglist).
 2.  **Public API Data:** Neighborhood-level statistics (e.g., crime rates, median income) from the San Francisco Open Data Portal.

-By parsing unstructured text from listing descriptions and joining it with quantitative neighborhood data, we build a predictive model to identify which factors—from "in-unit laundry" to "zip code crime rate"—have the most significant impact on price.
+By parsing unstructured text from listing descriptions and joining it with quantitative neighborhood data, we build a predictive model to identify which factors have the most significant impact on price.

 ## 2. Research Questions